-- Proportion (shown as a percentage by use class) of A1 and 'main town centre' ground floor units within the Town and District Centre boundaries. - Proportion (shown as a percentage by use class) of A1 and 'main town centre' units within the primary frontage of the Town and District Centres. - Number and type of permissions granted at upper floor level for 'main town centre use' or residential within the Town and District Centre boundaries.
+- Proportion (by use class) of A1 and 'main town centre' ground floor units within the Town and District Centre boundaries. - Proportion (by use class) of A1 and 'main town centre' units within the primary frontage of the Town and District Centres. - Number and type of permissions granted at upper floor level for 'main town centre use' or residential within the Town and District Centre boundaries.

-Sun Inn, towards Eastwood High Road Nottingham Road, Eastwood
+Sun Inn, towards Nottingham Road, Eastwood